marxin/texi2rst-generated/sphinx/gccint/passes-and-files-of-the-compiler/tree-ssa-passes.rst

   of temporary variables that are rotated at the end of loop.
 To avoid the need for this rotation, the loop is then unrolled and the copies of the loop body are rewritten to use the appropriate version of the temporary variable.
-This pass is located in tree-predcom.c and described by ``pass_predcom``.
+This pass is located in :samp:`tree-predcom.c` and described by ``pass_predcom``.

 * Array prefetching

   This pass issues prefetch instructions for array references inside loops.
-The pass is located in tree-ssa-loop-prefetch.c and described by ``pass_loop_prefetch``.
+The pass is located in :samp:`tree-ssa-loop-prefetch.c` and described by ``pass_loop_prefetch``.

 * Reassociation

   This pass rewrites arithmetic expressions to enable optimizations that operate on them, like redundancy elimination and vectorization.
-The pass is located in tree-ssa-reassoc.c and described by ``pass_reassoc``.
+The pass is located in :samp:`tree-ssa-reassoc.c` and described by ``pass_reassoc``.

 * Optimization of ``stdarg`` functions